sixtyfive/nanoReflowController/README.md

 Reflow Oven Controller
 =====================

-* Forked from Dasaki, who forked from 0xPIT, who had originally forked from estechnical.
-* My version has seen more code cleanup.
+Forked from Dasaki, who forked from 0xPIT, who had originally forked from estechnical.
+My version has seen more code cleanup.
 Among other things, unfinished features were removed.
-* What was intended as controlling a servo for opening the lid and a fan for helping the cooldown is now an extra ATTiny opening the lid and starting the fan.
-* Unlike the original authors, I didn't create a custom PCB but have built everything on perfboard.
+What was intended as controlling a servo for opening the lid and a fan for helping the cooldown is now an extra ATTiny opening the lid and starting the fan and unlike the original authors, I didn't create a custom PCB but have built everything on perfboard.

 These features are still in the firmware, mostly unchanged from Dasaki's version: